8ORI5/job_scraper/README.md

 A simple script that what job title you are searching for and the location.
 Each result is stored in its own .txt file.

-This awesome [tutorial](https://www.youtube.com/watch?v=XVv6mJpFOb0) was used for the majority of the project.

 ## How to Use

 ```bash